SkylineCommunications/dataminer-docs/connector-help/connector_help/AppearTV_Manager.md

 1\) Disabled: The filter is inactive, Filter value is not needed.

-2\) Property: when this type is selected, the property from the chassis (provide propertyname in Filter Value) will be in the Filter.
+2\) Property: when this type is selected, the property from the chassis (provide property name in Filter Value) will be in the Filter.

 3\) Card: when this type is selected, the filter result value will contain a self defined value when a filter matches in the Card types.
 Format: "*Satellite:\*Sat\*;Analog:\*Analog\*;Other:\**"

-The format is a ';' separated string each time containg a 'filter-value' (\* is used as wildcard) : the value that you want in the filter.
+The format is a ';' separated string each time containing a 'filter-value' (\* is used as wildcard) : the value that you want in the filter.

 4\) Service Name: This is the same behavior as type *Card*. except now the filtering is looking in the service name instead of the Card types.